 In our lab, we strive not only to succeed in advancing science, but also in fostering a diverse, multi-racial team of scientists.
 As such, we participate in outreach activities in our community and are actively searching and recruiting students, post-docs, research technicians/scientists from underprivileged/underrepresented groups to join our team.
 Please contact firstname.lastname@example.org.

 Furthermore, we have and continue to offer summer research opportunities for aspiring undergraduate students in STEM.
-Current and graduating students should apply through the Broad Institute BSRP Program, the MIT Biology/BCS MSRP Program, or the MIT BCS Post-baccalaureate Program.
+Current and graduating students should apply through the MIT Biology/BCS MSRP Program or the MIT BCS Post-baccalaureate Program.